nspcc-dev/dbft/formal-models/README.md

 5. Open the `Model Overview` window in the TLA⁺ Toolbox  and check that behaviour specification, declared constants, invariants and properties of the model are filled in with some values.
-6. Press `Run TLC on the model` bottom to start the model checking process and explore the progress in the `Model Checkng Results` window.
+6. Press `Run TLC on the model` button to start the model checking process and explore the progress in the `Model Checkng Results` window.

+### Model checking note

+It should be noted that all TLA⁺ specifications provided in this repo can be perfectly checked with `MaxView` model constraint set to be 1 for the four-nodes network scenario.
+Larger `MaxView` values produces too many behaviours to be checked, so TLC Model Checker is likely to fail with OOM during the checking process.
+However, `MaxView` set to be 1 is enough to check the model liveness properties for the four-nodes scenario as there are two views to be checked in this case (0 and 1).